scala-hamsters/hamsters/README.md

 ## HList

-HLists can contain heterogeneous data types.
+HLists can contain heterogeneous data types but are strongly typed.
 It's like tuples on steroids!
 `::` is used to append elements at the beggining of an HList. `++` is used to concatenate 2 Hlists.

 ```scala